nvs-bench/nvs-bench/README.md

 # New Methods

-Clone the `nvs-bench` boilerplate files into a new method's repo with:
+1) Clone the `nvs-bench` boilerplate files into a new method's repo with:
 ```
 git remote add nvs-bench https://github.com/N-Demir/nvs-bench.git && git subtree add --prefix=nvs-bench nvs-bench boilerplate-branch --squash
 ```
-(Using subtree here should allow for easy pull downs of boilerplate updates)
+(we use `git subtree` to make boilerplate versioning and distribution easier)

+2) Fill out
+- `image.py` with steps needed to install your method on a new machine or use an existing Dockerfile
+- `eval.sh` with the commands for training, rendering, and moving of test renders to the `$output_folder/test_renders` folder